east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Forms.md

 `FormattedTextField` provides a way for form designers to add some static HTML in the form.
 It is implemented as a question which does not need an answer.
 Unfortunately this requires the HTML to be entered as HTML rather than using a rich text editor, as [implementing TinyMCE as a Umbraco Forms settings editor didn't work](https://our.umbraco.org/forum/umbraco-forms/89756-tinymce-as-an-umbraco-forms-setting-editor).

 **Multiple file uploads** should just use the 'File upload' field type multiple times.
 A native multiple file upload field type is [expected soon](https://github.com/PerplexInternetmarketing/Perplex-Umbraco-Forms/issues/2), and the next release of Umbraco Forms is due in Q1 2018.

+We also **allow paragraphs in question help text**.
+By default pressing Enter in the help text field will close the 'Edit question' overlay, but `~\App_Plugins\UmbracoFormsEntries\BackOffice\allow-new-lines.js` fixes this by removing the attribute that triggers it.
+You can now press Enter to get a new line.
+A change to the way help text is rendered in `~\Views\Partials\Forms\Themes\EastSussex\Form.cshtml` completes the fix by replacing new lines with paragraph tags.

 ## Implementing a more secure email workflow